 Below, by age group, are the National Academies of Science dietary protein recommendations for children, but Williams notes that these represent the minimum amounts needed to prevent deficiency.
 Talk to your pediatrician about individual protein needs based on age, activity level and any other considerations to determine what's best for your child.

 According to recent National Health And Nutrition Examination survey data, snacks can make up about 30 percent of U.S. children's daily calories, and many of those snacks are often from low-nutrient snacks, desserts and candy.2

 Kids can be picky eaters, but luckily there are plenty of great options for adding protein to their diets outside of meals.
 "Milk is a really easy source of protein to give to kids, and it provides calcium and vitamin D, which are important nutrients for bone growth," says Williams.
 She also recommends other dairy products, like Greek yogurt, drinkable yogurts and cottage cheese.

 Nutrition questions?
-For general nutrition guidance and tips on mealtime strategies, learn more about the Feeding Expert line from Abbott.
+For general nutrition guidance check out the Feeding Expert line.

 For kids without food allergies, Williams also recommends adding nut butters to smoothies, toast and snacks.
 If your child is a more adventurous eater, they may be open to hard-boiled eggs, trail mix, deli meat, or edamame.

 If you are still having trouble getting enough protein on the plate, protein-rich drinks can be one solution.
 "PediaSure®SideKicks is like an insurance plan for protein," says Williams.
 With 10 grams of protein per serving and added nutrients like vitamin D, calcium, fiber and potassium, it's an easy way to help fill gaps in your child's diet.

 Kids can learn to balance nutrients at meals with the USDA's MyPlate, but parents can also teach them to follow these same principles at snack time.